choojs/bankai/README.md

 Bankai is built on three technologies: [`browserify`][browserify], [`sheetify`][sheetify], and [`documentify`][documentify].
 Because these can be configured inside `package.json` it means that Bankai itself can be configured from there too.
-Also if people ever decide to switch from the Bankai CLI, to calling it from JavaScript, no extra configuration is needed.
+Also if people ever decide to switch from the command line to JavaScript, no extra configuration is needed.

 ```json
 {